PawseySC/docker-resbaz19/_episodes/07-hpc-shifter.md

 ```
 {: .bash}

+### MPI- and GPU- enabled packages with Shifter

 Shifter has support to run containers exploiting MPI parallelism and GPU acceleration (the latter only through CSCS Shifter).

 * `shifter run --mpi` allows containers to take advantage on inter-node communication on the host fabric.
 The container image needs to have been built with MPI libraries thatare ABI compatible with the host MPI libraries;

 * to run GPU enabled containers, no extra flags are required.

+### Can Shifter build container images? ###

+Shifter does not allow to build container images.
+The best way to create an image to be pulled and run through it is to use Docker on a distinct machine (see previous episode).

 ### Using Shifter with a job scheduler ###